msillano/ArduinoLinuxSerial/README.md

   ## see also

      Using ArduinoLinuxSerial the Master is php, and you need the serial driver (uses devices like /dev/ACMx or /dev/USBx).
+It is blocking the master and the php->Arduino message is limited to 60 char.

      Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, and the Android app uses ports like /dev/bus/dev/00X/00Y, so you don't need the serial driver.
+It is blocking the master (arduino) and allow big messages.

+     Using USBphpTunnel_Fifo (https://github.com/msillano/USBphpTunnel_fifo) the master is php, it is NOT blocking the master, allows payload of 4k, allows concurrence.